AfriRemit/smart_contracts/README.md

 ## Future Enhancements

-- **AFRC Stablecoin (Hybrid Collateralized: Fiat + Crypto)**
+- **AfriStable (AFX) Stablecoin (Hybrid Collateralized: Fiat + Crypto)**
   - Enables saving features
-  - Purchase AFRC stablecoin using:
+  - Purchase AFX stablecoin using:
     - **Fiat** (e.g., via stablecoins like USDC or through a fiat gateway for off-chain NGN)
     - **Crypto** (e.g., ETH, BTC, etc.)
     - **Or both**, in a defined ratio (e.g., 50% fiat / 50% crypto)
   - **Redeem and Burn** mechanism:
-    - Users return AFRO tokens to redeem collateral
+    - Users return AFX to redeem collateral
-    - Upon burning AFRO:
+    - Upon burning AFX:
       - They receive the original collateral mix
       - Or choose payout in either **crypto** or **fiat** (based on initial deposit)